 It was a decision that she would have to make for herself, he said.

 Mike said when Morgan would ask him if he ever drank or tried drugs, he would tell her no.

-“And today, I’m going to tell you I didn’t tell the truth, and I apologize, because I struggled with alcohol and I did try drugs, and through going to NA and AA meetings with my daughter, I never thought that I would find a solution, but I found a solution and I began to heal from my past, because the only difference between Morgan and I, and the people that sit in those rooms, was they became addicts and I didn’t,” he said.
+“And today, I’m going to tell you I didn’t tell the truth, and I apologize, because I struggled with alcohol and I did try drugs, and through going to NA and AA meetings with my daughter, I never thought that I would find a solution, but I found a solution and I began to heal from my past because the only difference between Morgan and I, and the people that sit in those rooms, as they became addicts and I didn’t,” he said.